pmaglana/osTicket-installation/README.md

 <h3>3.
 Enable IIS in Windows with CGI</h3>

 - At the start menu, search for "Turn Windows features on or off".
 The Windows Features box will pop up.
 Click + sign on Internet Information Services to expand.
 Click + on World Wide Web Services to expand.
-Then, click + on Application Development Features, and lastly tick the CGI checkbox, and hit OK. *(In some cases IIS Management Console needs to be installed too.
-To do this, just expand Web Management Tools & check IIS management Console)*
+Then, click + on Application Development Features, and lastly tick the CGI checkbox, and hit OK. *(In some cases IIS Management Console and Default Document feature needs to be installed too.
+To install IIS Management COnsole, just expand Web Management Tools & check IIS management Console.
+And for the Default Document feature expand IIS > World Wide Web Services> Common HTTP Features then check Default Document, Static Content, HTTP Errors, and Directory Browsing.)*
 - After windows is finished with the installation click the Close button.

 <img src="images/step3.png" width="75%" >